 - LARGE/GIANT DOGS: Unlike some smaller dogs, large dogs are a lot sturdier and less likely to get hurt if accidentally stepped on — making them a great companion for children who love to run and play.
 Still, their size and strength may cause them to unintentionally injure a small child, so always make sure to supervise play between your dog and children.

 Socializing your dog with kids may take some time and patience, but it’s well worth the effort.
-Learn more about how dogs can improve a child’s quality of life (and vice versa) at Purina.com.
+For more information about puppies, learn how to introduce your new puppy to other animals.